This post was last checked and updated in August 2025.

 Temperatures above 25ºC are associated with excess heat-related deaths, with higher temperatures associated with even greater numbers of excess deaths.
 The risks are greatest for people with certain conditions:

-At 27ºC or over, people with impaired sweating mechanisms find it especially difficult to keep their bodies cool (for instance the very young, people with long term health conditions or older people, particularly people taking certain medications).
+At 27ºC or over, people with under developed or impaired sweating mechanisms find it especially difficult to keep their bodies cool (for instance the very young, people with long term health conditions or older people, particularly people taking certain medications).

-Heat can exacerbate long term cardiovascular and respiratory conditions, but equally increase the chances of other serious and sudden health issues such as heart attacks, strokes or breathing problems.
+Heat can exacerbate long term cardiovascular and respiratory conditions, and increase the chances of other serious and sudden health issues such as heart attacks, strokes or breathing problems.

-During periods of hot weather last year – the hottest on record – we saw thousands of heat-related deaths, each one a human tragedy, also leading to significant pressure on our health and care services.
+During periods of hot weather we see thousands of heat-related deaths, each one a human tragedy, also leading to significant pressure on our health and care services.

 The dangers of cold weather

-There is an equally strong evidence base on the risk to health from cold weather, again with older people (people of 65 and over) and those with some long-term medical conditions facing the greatest risk.
+There is also strong evidence on the risk to health from cold weather, again with older people (65 and over) and those with some long-term medical conditions facing the greatest risk.
 Fuel poverty exacerbates this situation.

 Flooding and health